GenUIMeetsHCI/chi26-workshop/README.md

 npm run dev
 ```

-The site will open at `http://localhost:3000` with hot reloading enabled.
+The site will open at `http://localhost:3000`

 ### Deployment